 Aside from that, a powerful kneebar needs more than simply raw force.
 It all comes down to hip positioning and leveraging your body as a fulcrum to limit your opponent’s leg mobility.

-The kneebar may fail with a slight misalignment, so squeeze your knees and maintain your opponent’s leg straight.
+The kneebar submission may fail with a slight misalignment, so squeeze your knees and maintain your opponent’s leg straight.

 How to Do a Kneebar from Top Half-Guard?